flaakira/https-flaakira.github.io-html-/README.md

 In 2017, I have moved to Canada.
 Looking for a fresh and new starting, I have engaged myself in the data world, and now, after setting up in Calgary.
 I felt the motivation needed to explore and learn more about Data Analysis.

 A few interesting facts about me.

--Moving to this new city and living so close to Rocky Mountains I can tell I have felt in love with hiking and I am grateful for this connection to the nature.
+- Moving to this new city and living so close to Rocky Mountains I can tell I have felt in love with hiking and I am grateful for this connection to the nature.

--On my free time, I like to play competitive strategy games as Moba games.
+- On my free time, I like to play competitive strategy games as Moba games.

 - I challenge and push myself to at least learn one new thing every day, getting out of the comfort doesn’t bother me at all.
 That is why I decided to change my career to the technology field.
 I started learning data analyst/science with machine learning, SQL, Python, Math, and Statistical Methods.
 As a hobby; I have started programing in Javascript and developing in CSS and HTML.